-Google has become almost synonymous with the notion of search engines.
+Google has become almost synonymous with the notion of search engines with earnings forecast to grow faster (11.29% per year) than the US Internet Content & Information industry (9.68%).
 Most people who use the internet every day will search its unimaginable vastness with the help of this engine in particular.
 Also, when someone thinks of SEO, their primary goal is optimization for Google.

 Furthermore, dictionaries have included the verb “to google” into their corpus a long time ago.
 It has since become one of the most commonly used words, almost completely interchangeable with a more general phrase “to search online” or “ to look up”.